-- It is in the public interest and required by the Code that professional accountants in public practice be independent when performing audit or review engagements. - This Part applies to both audit and review engagements unless otherwise stated.
-The terms "audit," "audit team," "audit engagement," "audit client," and "audit report" apply equally to review, review team, review engagement, review client, and review engagement report. - In this Part, the term "professional accountant" refers to individual professional accountants in public practice and their firms. - 400.4 HKSQM 1 requires a firm to design, implement and operate a system of quality management for audits or reviews of financial statements performed by the firm.
-As part of this system of quality management, HKSQM 1 requires the firm to establish quality objectives that address the fulfilment of responsibilities in accordance with relevant ethical requirements, including those related to independence.
-Under HKSQM 1, relevant ethical requirements are those related to the firm, its personnel and, when applicable, others subject to the independence requirements to which the firm and the firm's engagements are subject.
+- It is in the public interest and required by the Code that professional accountants in public practice be independent when performing audit or review engagements. - This Part applies to both audit and review engagements.
+The terms "audit," "audit team," "audit engagement," "audit client," and "audit report" apply equally to review, review team, review engagement, review client, and review engagement report. - In this Part, the term "professional accountant" refers to individual professional accountants in public practice and their firms. - HKSQC 1 requires a firm to establish policies and procedures designed to provide it with reasonable assurance that the firm, its personnel and, where applicable, others subject to independence requirements (including network firm personnel), maintain independence where required by relevant ethics requirements.
 HKSAs and HKSREs establish responsibilities for engagement partners and engagement teams at the level of the engagement for audits and reviews, respectively.
 The allocation of responsibilities within a firm will depend on its size, structure and organization.
-Many of the provisions of this Part do not prescribe the specific responsibility of individuals within the firm for actions related to independence. instead referring to "firm" for ease of reference.
-A firm assigns operational responsibility for compliance with independence requirements to an individual(s) or a group of individuals in accordance with HKSQM 1.
+Many of the provisions of this Part do not prescribe the specific responsibility of individuals within the firm for actions related to independence, instead referring to "firm" for ease of reference.
+Firms assign responsibility for a particular action to an individual or a group of individuals (such as an audit team), in accordance with HKSQC 1.
 In addition, an individual professional accountant remains responsible for compliance with any provisions that apply to that accountant's activities, interests or relationships. - 400.5 Independence is linked to the principles of objectivity and integrity.
-It comprises: - (a) Independence of mind the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgment, thereby allowing an individual to act with integrity, and exercise objectivity and professional skepticism.

-(b) Independence in appearance - the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude that a firm's, or an audit team member's, integrity, objectivity or professional skepticism has been compromised.
+It comprises: - (a) Independence of mind the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgment, thereby allowing an individual to act with integrity, and exercise objectivity and professional skepticism. - (b) Independence in appearance the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude that a firm's, or an audit team member's, integrity, objectivity or professional skepticism has been compromised.